deya-eldeen/blog/_posts/post/2021-11-26-swift-any-anyobject.md

 }
 ```

-In this context, `AnyHashable` allows the `userInfo` dictionary to store keys of any hashable type, providing the necessary flexibility for different kinds of data to be passed along with the notification.
+In this context, `AnyHashable` allows the `userInfo` dictionary to store keys of any hashable type, providing the necessary flexibility for different kinds of data to be passed along with the notification. -->

 ## Conclusion

-Understanding when to use `Any`, `AnyObject`, and `AnyHashable` can greatly enhance your flexibility and interoperability in Swift development.
+Understanding when to use `Any`, `AnyObject`, and `AnyHashable` can greatly enhance your flexibility and interoperability in `Swift` development.
 While these types provide powerful tools for working with a wide range of data, it's important to use them judiciously to maintain the clarity and safety of your code.
-By carefully choosing the appropriate type based on the needs of your application, you can ensure that your Swift code is both robust and adaptable.
+By carefully choosing the appropriate type based on the needs of your application, you can ensure that your `Swift` code is both robust and adaptable.